-REMM Requirement Reference Blue Book') (Landcom 2004), Managing Urban Stormwater: Soils and Construction: Installation of Services, Volume 2A (OEH 2008) and Managing Urban Stormwater: Soils and Construction - Main Road Construction, Volume 2D (OEH 2008).
+The ESCP(s) for the Project would be prepared in accordance with Volume 1 of Managing Urban Stormwater: Soils and Construction ('the Blue Book') (Landcom 2004), Managing Urban Stormwater: Soils and Construction: Installation of Services, Volume 2A (OEH 2008) and Managing Urban Stormwater: Soils and Construction - Main Road Construction, Volume 2D (OEH 2008).
 The ESCP(s) would be established before the start of each construction phase and would be updated as relevant to the changing construction activities.

-Strategies to be considered as part of the plan include: clean runoff from upstream undisturbed areas would be diverted around the Project site to minimise overland flow through the disturbed areas; stabilised surfaces would be reinstated as quickly as practicable after construction; all stockpiled materials would be stored in bunded areas and away from waterways to avoid sediment-laden runoff entering the waterways; sediment would be prevented from moving offsite and sediment- laden water prevented from entering any watercourse, drainage line or drainage inlet; erosion and sediment control measures would be regularly inspected (particularly following rainfall events) to monitor their effectiveness and stability; erosion and sediment control measures would be left in place until the works are complete or areas are stabilised; temporary erosion control and energy dissipation measures would be installed to protect receiving environments from erosion; and vehicle movements would be managed during rainfall (or while the ground remains sodden) to minimise disturbance to the topsoil.
-9M Procedures to maintain acceptable water quality and to manage chemicals and hazardous materials (including spill management procedures, use of spill kits and procedures for refuelling and maintaining construction vehicles/equipment) would be implemented during construction.
-CSWMP - Addendum 9N Vehicles and machinery would be properly maintained to minimise the risk of fuel/oil leaks.
-CSWMP - Addendum 90 Routine inspections of all construction vehicles and equipment would be undertaken for evidence of fuel/oil leaks.
-CSWMP - Addendum 9P All fuels, chemicals and hazardous liquids would be stored within an impervious bunded area in accordance with Australian Standards and NSW Environment Protection Authority guidelines.
-CSWMP - Addendum 9Q Emergency spill kits would be kept onsite at all times.
-All staff would be made aware of the location of the spill kits and trained in their use.
+Strategies to be considered as part of the plan include:

+- clean runoff from upstream undisturbed areas would be diverted around the Project site to minimise overland flow through the disturbed areas; - stabilised surfaces would be reinstated as quickly as practicable after construction: - all stockpiled materials would be stored in bunded areas and away from waterways to avoid sediment-laden runoff entering the waterways; - sediment would be prevented from moving offsite and sedimentladen water prevented from entering any watercourse, drainage line or drainage inlet; - erosion and sediment control measures would be regularly inspected (particularly following rainfall events) to monitor their effectiveness and stability; - erosion and sediment control measures would be left in place until the works are complete or areas are stabilised; - temporary erosion control and energy dissipation measures would be installed to protect receiving environments from erosion; and - vehicle movements would be managed during rainfall (or while the ground remains sodden) to minimise disturbance to the topsoil.

+Procedures to maintain acceptable water quality and to manage chemicals and hazardous materials (including spill management procedures, use of spill kits and procedures for refuelling and maintaining construction vehicles/equipment) would be implemented during construction.

 CSWMP - Addendum